Information You Can Find in Our Guide:

 Do you find yourself needing additional groceries while getting food stamps?
 If so, you may meet eligibility guidelines to receive supplemental nutrition benefits.
 Below, you’ll find a brief overview of supplemental nutrition programs that provide food supplies to three groups of at-risk beneficiaries.

 Learn About Supplemental Nutrition for the Elderly

-SNAP beneficiaries ages 60 and older have additional resources available to help them maintain a healthy, nutritious diet.
-Through the Commodity Supplemental Food Program (CSFP), the USDA provides nutritious food packages to Department of Agriculture and Consumer Services, which then distributes the foods to local agencies such as food banks and other non-profits.
+SNAP beneficiaries age 60 and older may have additional resources available to help them maintain a healthy, nutritious diet.
+Through the Commodity Supplemental Food Program (CSFP), the USDA provides nutritious food packages to the Department of Agriculture and Consumer Services, which then distributes the foods to local agencies such as food banks and other non-profits.
 These local agencies provide these nutritional products, along with nutritional education, to low-income elderly residents.
 CSFP foods are not designed to be a complete diet, but instead provide effective sources of nutrients to complement a typical elderly person’s diet.

 Information You Can Find in Our Guide: